jackdobinson/aopp_obs_toolchain/USAGE.md

   - When finding region of interest, only values larger than this fraction of the maximum value are included.

 * `--n_largest_regions` = 1
   - When finding region of interest, if using a threshold will only the n_largest_regions in the calculation.
 A region is defined as a contiguous area where value >= `threshold` along `axes`.
-I.e. in a 3D cube, if we recenter about the Center of mass (COM) on the sky (CELESTIAL) axes the regions will be calculated on the sky, not in the spectral axis (for example)
+I.e., in a 3D cube, if we recentre about the centre of mass (COM) on the sky (CELESTIAL) axes the regions will be calculated on the sky, not in the spectral axis (for example)

 * `--background_threshold` = 1E-3
   - Exclude the largest connected region with values larger than this fraction of the maximum value when finding the background